-Çağrı Haksöz is a professor of Risk, Supply Chain, and Operations Management at Sabancı School of Management, Sabancı University, İstanbul, Turkey.
-He was recently a visiting research scientist at the Center for Adaptive Behavior and Cognition (ABC), Max Planck Institute for Human Development, Berlin, Germany.
+Çağrı Haksöz is management scholar and social scientist in the areas of Supply Chain, Risk, and Operations Management at Sabancı School of Management, Sabancı University, İstanbul, Turkey.
+He is also a visiting professor at Indian School of Business, Hyderabad, India.
+He was a visiting research scientist at the Center for Adaptive Behavior and Cognition (ABC), Max Planck Institute for Human Development, Berlin, Germany.

-Professor Haksöz taught at New York University, Stern School of Business, Cass Business School, City University of London, UK, and New York University in London.
+Dr Haksöz taught at New York University, Stern School of Business, Cass Business School, City University of London, UK, and New York University in London.
 He was an affiliate member of the Regent’s Centre for Transnational Studies, Regent’s College, London, UK during 2011-2015, and honorary visiting fellow at Cass Business School, City University of London, UK during 2008-2011.
-During 2013, he was a visiting scholar at New York University Stern School of Business at the Information, Operations, and Management Sciences Department.
+During 2013, he was a visiting scholar at the Information, Operations, and Management Sciences Department of New York University Stern School of Business.

-His research interests focus on risk intelligence, supply chain risk, behavioral decision making, and Modern Silk Road supply chains.
-His publications appeared in Operations Research, MIT Sloan Management Review, Mathematics of Operations Research, The Journal of Operational Risk, The Journal of the Operational Research Society, and International Journal of Production Research among others.
+His research, teaching and advising focus on risk intelligence, supply chain strategy and risk, behavioral decision making, and New Silk Road supply chains.
+His publications appeared in Operations Research, MIT Sloan Management Review, Mathematics of Operations Research, The Journal of Operational Risk, The Journal of the Operational Research Society, International Journal of Production Research, and IEEE Systems Journal among others.
 He also contributed to international newspapers such as The Wall Street Journal and The Financial Times.
 Professor Haksöz currently serves in the Editorial Review Board for the International Journal of Emerging Markets (IJoEM).
 He served as the Area Editor (Operations and Supply Chain Management) for the International Journal of Emerging Markets (IJoEM) during 2012-2015 and as the Associate Editor for Transnational Marketing Journal during 2011-2015.